sbb-design-systems/lyne-components/src/components/clock/readme.md

 <sbb-clock></sbb-clock>
 ```

-To simulate the current datetime, you can use the `now` property (timestamp in milliseconds).
+To simulate the current datetime, you can use the `now` property,
+which accepts a `Date` or a timestamp in milliseconds (as number or string).
 This is helpful if you need a specific state of the component.

 ```html